20 Blogging Mistakes to Avoid

 17. Ignoring your meta title/meta description

 We often focus on what’s on our actual blog page when creating blogs.
 Something we forget sometimes is what your blog looks like when it shows up in search engine results.
-This is where the meta title and meta description comes in.
+This is where the meta title and meta description come in.
 These two elements can influence whether someone who sees your blog in search results actually clicks on your link.

 Do your meta title and meta description describe the contents of your blog well?
 Are they enticing?
 You don’t have to spend forever on these elements, but spending some time making them as inviting as possible can do a lot for the amount of clicks you get to your blog.